jz543fm/kali-dockerized/README.md

 ### TODO

-1. Install Starship + add there my [starship.toml](https://github.com/jz543fm/starship-conf)

-## PyEnv + Tools List
+## Tools List

-Actually I am managing multiple python versions with [pyenv](https://github.com/pyenv/pyenv)

-I'm using Python versions: `3.7.16, 3.8.15` with `pyenv local <version>`, for details check out `kali/Dockerfile_systemd`, below is list of tools used in Kali Linux
+Below is list of tools used in Kali Linux

  |   Tools in Kali Linux                                             | Usage
 | ------------------------------------------------------------------|---------------------------------------------------------------------|